waynewbishop/bishop-algorithms-swift-package/README.md

 Swift Structures has been optimized for **Swift 5.3** (e.g., Xcode 12.0) or later.
 The directories are organized as follows:
 + Sources - Code for all Swift data structures, algorithms and source extensions
-+ Playgrounds - An empty iOS single-view application template
++ Playgrounds - Getting started material plus an interactive example of Linked List and Stacks / Queues.
-+ Tests - Unit tests with XCTest Framework
++ Tests - 70+ unit tests with XCTest Framework

 Usage